 CrateDB is licensed under Apache-2.0, while Databend's license terms are not publicly specified.

 Both tools serve similar use cases in Relational Databases (SQL).
-However, they also have distinct specializations: CrateDB also focuses on Time Series Databases, IoT Databases while Databend extends into Cloud Data Warehouses.
+However, they also have distinct specializations: CrateDB also focuses on IoT Databases while Databend extends into Cloud Data Warehouses.

 Databend provides self-hosting options for complete data control and customization, while CrateDB may be primarily cloud-based or require different deployment approaches.